-Winter can be a lonely and worrying time having to choose what they can afford to do.
-One in ten households in the county live in fuel poverty, spending more than 10% of their income on fuel.
+Winter can be a lonely and worrying time with many older and vulnerable residents experiencing financial hardship and having to choose what they can afford to do.
+One in ten households in our county live in fuel poverty, spending more than 10% of their income on fuel.

 How can you make a difference?

 With your donation we can ensure those who are less fortunate can stay warm, safe and healthy this winter.